hc-sc-ocdo-bdpd/file-processing/README.md

 # File Processing Library

 This library contains tools for processing various file types for several purposes.
-This includes extracting metadata, calculating metrics between files such as cosine similarity and cosine similarity and Levenshtein distance, and table data extraction.
+This includes extracting metadata, calculating metrics between files such as cosine similarity and Levenshtein distance, and table data extraction.
 This software is under active development.

 ## Dependencies
 This project has dependencies defined in `requirements.txt`.
 These dependencies should be installed using `pip3 install -r depencencies.txt`.
 Older versions of pip may result in an error.

 Additionally, this project uses tesseract for OCR.
 This must be installed at: `C:/Users/USERNAME/AppData/Local/Programs/Tesseract-OCR/tesseract.exe`.
 See https://github.com/UB-Mannheim/tesseract/wiki.

-The table detection performance tests use MikTex (https://miktex.org/download) for gernating artificial test case tables.
+The table detection performance tests use MikTex (https://miktex.org/download) for generating artificial test case tables.
 This needs to be installed at it's default location (C:\Users\USERNAME\AppData\Local\Programs\MiKTeX\miktex\bin\x64\pdflatex.exe).

 ## Structure

-This library contains seveal components in different directories:
+This library contains several components in different directories:

 - file_processing: Utilities for opening a variety of different file types.
 - utils: support functions for the file_processing components.